gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 `Customer_Name = $Customer_Name.Name` is for our reference column, **Customer Name**.
 It uses [dot notation](../references-lookups.md#reference-columns-and-dot-notation) to specify what data to pull from the referenced table.

-!!! note "Customer Address"
+!!! note "Note: Customer Address"
-    The **Customer Address** column can be deleted from the *Projects* table completely.
-This data is already stored in the *Customers* table and our **Customer Name** column is a reference column pointing to this table.
-We can use this reference column to pull any other information from the *Customers* table to include in our proposal.
-If you choose to delete **Customer Address** from the *Projects* table, update the last section of formula to the following;
+    The **Customer Address** column can be deleted from the `Projects` table completely.
+This data is already stored in the `Customers` table and our **Customer Name** column is a reference column pointing to this table.
+We can use this reference column to pull any other information from the `Customers` table to include in our proposal.
+If you choose to delete **Customer Address** from the `Projects` table, update the last section of formula to the following;

     ```
     template.format_map(Foo(